neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Ankush Agarwal).md

 **Are you also applying to projects with other organisations in GSoC 2025?**

-I am not applying to any other GSoC projects.
+I am not applying to any other GSoC organisation.
 I have chosen Datashuttle because it combines my skills perfectly and provides me with existing knowledge of the codebase due to earlier work.